Shinkame Shuzō

 prefecture: Saitama

-The name "Shinkame" itself is steeped in legend, inspired by the tortoise, a divine messenger residing in the once neighboring Tenjin Pond, symbolizing longevity and prosperity.
-The brewery’s esteemed "Hikomago" brand is a tribute to the lineage of dedication, a crown jewel representing sakes that have been meticulously aged for three years or more.
+The name "Shinkame" carries echoes of legend, drawing inspiration from the tortoise, a sacred emissary said to dwell in the nearby Tenjin Pond, embodying longevity and abundance.
+The brewery’s flagship "Hikomago" brand stands as a testament to this heritage, a masterful expression of dedication crowned by sakes aged meticulously for three years or more.